dgm003/SignEase/README.md

 Contributions:
 Contributions, issues, and feature requests are welcome!
 Feel free to check the Issues section.

-📜 License:
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 🙌 Acknowledgements
 Thanks to:

-ISL Dictionary Dataset for video resources
+ISL Dictionary Dataset for video resources(for more info, contact us)

 Teammates: Dhanush,Gagandeep, Aryan, Jayanth

-Our Guide: @Nandita Ma'am for her support and mentorship